wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. x86 inserts two implicit barriers to atomic operations.
+One before it to ensure that all memory operations are committed and drained before the load uop issues, and another after it to ensure that no load operation can issue before the store uop drains.

 This paper proposes Free Atomics, a microarchitecture optimization aiming at reducing memory barrier cost of atomic operations.
 The paper is motivated by the overhead incurred by the two implicit memory barriers surrounding x86 atomic operations.